evil-mad/robopaint/README.md

 ### Project installation
 1. Pull down/clone your fork of the RoboPaint repository with git (or just download a zip of the files).
-2. In your terminal/command line interface, go to that folder and run `npm install` followed by `npm install bugsnag`
+2. In your terminal/command line interface, go to that folder and run `npm install`
  * This will run through all the required module dependencies and install/build them to the best of its ability.
 This will by default build `serialport` for node, but we actually need it built for node-webkit.
 Next, we'll fix that!